KiwiBandicoot/pong/README.md

-Made a Pong game with Piston Window to experiment with rust.
+Made a Pong game

+Now remade with Bevy

 WASD for player 1 and Arrow Keys for player 2!